This post will show you the best shower niche height as well as the best shower niche placement horizontally on the shower wall.

 In other words, you can choose to feature your shower niche instead of hiding it.

-Just make sure that you consider the fact that it will likely never be an empty showpiece.
+If you’re designing your shower niche to be the star of the show, just make sure that you consider that it will likely never be an empty showpiece.
 More likely your shower niche will be loaded with lots of the items that you use regularly in the shower.

-Using attractive soaps and decanting your shampoo into attractive pump containers can do a lot to maintain the look and feel that you originally intended in your shower.
+Using attractive soaps, washcloths, puffs, and decanting your shampoo into attractive pump containers can do a lot to maintain the look and feel that you originally intended.

 My aim was to write a post that gave you a bunch of info about the best height for your shower niche as well as the best horizontal location (which wall and which stud bay).
-I hope I have accomplished my goal and you got some useful info from it.
+I hope I’ve accomplished my goal and you got some useful info from it.

 Please let me know what you think about this post and if you have any comments about it at all …… good or bad….
 I really mean it!